raboley/FFXI-NavMesh-builder/README.md

 ##### How do i deal with doors? the navmesh wont go past them?.

 * If this happens, you can open the obj file in blender and delete the door, or you can open the obj and navmesh in recastdemo and add an offmesh links.

+#### FFXINAV DLL
+* CanSeeDestination.
+* Unload.
+* Initialize // needs path to log config file (Default_Config.conf which is included).
+* Load  // loads the navmesh.
+* LoadOBJFile.
+* DumpNavMesh.
+* GetLogMessage.
+* FindPath.
+* FindRandomPath.
+* FindClosestPath. // this prevents exploits with navmesh / impassible terrain
+* IsValidPosition. // can be used to make a grid for A star pathfinding. (if you didn't want to use recast detour to find a path).
+* GetDistanceToWall. //this is distance to navmesh edge
+* GetRotation.
+* IsNavMeshEnabled.
+* PathPoints.
+* NavMeshSettings. //Lets you change the NavMesh settings before building a new mesh
+* GetWaypoints. //returns the waypoints in the path